Itsmhercy23/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 # Python - Test-driven development

-In this project, I started practicing test-driven development using `docstring` and `unittest` in Python.
+I started practicing test-driven development using `docstring`in this project. and `unittest` in Python.

 ## Tests :heavy_check_mark: